Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 1. Automated tests plus an automated installer makes ensures that any changes that break older versions of blender will be caught automatically.
 1. Abstracting API changes vs directly implementing changes.
 Instead of swapping "group" for "collection" in the change to blender 2.8, we create if/else statements and wrapper functions that fetch the attribute that exists based on the version of blender.
 Want more info about this?
 See [the article here](https://theduckcow.com/2019/update-addons-both-blender-28-and-27-support/).

-## Internal Rewrites
-MCprep has a separate branch for internal rewrites based on the dev branch.
-Sometimes, internal tools are deprecated, and requires features to be changed to reflect those deprecations.

-Developers should not worry about this.
-If a features uses depracated features, it will be fixed in the next internal rewrite.

-It may be tempting to try and use the `internal-rewrites` branch to write new features.
-Don't, as pull requests for `internal-rewrites` will only be accepted if they deal with rewriting parts of MCprep itself.
-Pull requests for new features that only use `internal-rewrites` for the sake of avoiding the use of deprecated features will not be accepted.

-Also, when something is deprecated, it will still remain in MCprep for one full version and be removed by the next release.
-For instance, if during the development of MCprep X a feature is deprecated, then that feature will only be removed officially starting with the development of MCprep Y. Thus, any new features in MCprep X that use a deprecated feature will be fixed in the `internal-rewrites` branch for the development cycle of MCprep Y.

-There will also be a pull request for `internal-rewrites` for each devlopment cycle of MCprep.
-This pull request will contain all newly deprecated and removed features, as well as their replacements.
-This exists as a heads up to developers so that they know what to expect.

-New features go into the `dev` branch, rewriting of old features to account for deprecations go into the `internal-rewrites` branch.
-When in doubt, simply ask.

 ## Compiling and running tests